Will Boris Johnson resign?

 ‘The party’s over’: Sir Keir Starmer demands Boris Johnson’s resignation

-Boris Johnson is facing one of the most politically perilous moments of his premiership, as he continues to come under intense scrutiny over his own involvement in a series of No 10 drinks parties held in the midst of England’s lockdowns to combat the coronavirus.
+Boris Johnson is facing the most politically perilous moment of his premiership, as he continues to come under intense scrutiny over his involvement in a series of No 10 drinks parties held in the midst of England’s lockdowns to combat the coronavirus.

 He apologised, expressed empathy for the public fury in light of the personal sacrifices millions had made and implored his critics to await the outcome of Ms Gray’s inquiry before passing judgement.